flomesh-io/osm-edge-docs/content/en/docs/demos/cert-manager_integration.md

     EOF
     ```

-1. Confirm the `osm-ca-bundle` CA secret is created by `cert-manager` in OSM's namespace.
+1. Confirm the `osm-ca-bundle` CA secret is created by `cert-manager` in osm-edge's namespace.
     ```console
     $ kubectl get secret osm-ca-bundle -n "$osm_namespace" NAME            TYPE                DATA   AGE
     osm-ca-bundle   kubernetes.io/tls   3      84s
     ```

-    The CA certificate saved in this secret will be used by OSM upon install to bootstrap its ceritifcate provider utility.
+    The CA certificate saved in this secret will be used by osm-edge upon install to bootstrap its ceritifcate provider utility.

-1. Install OSM with its certificate provider kind set to `cert-manager`.
+1. Install osm-edge with its certificate provider kind set to `cert-manager`.
     ```bash
     osm install --set osm.certificateProvider.kind="cert-manager"
     ```

-    Confirm the OSM control plane pods are ready and running.
+    Confirm the osm-edge control plane pods are ready and running.
     ```console
     $ kubectl get pod -n "$osm_namespace"
     NAME                              READY   STATUS    RESTARTS   AGE